jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

 under the assumption that the other martingales are orthogonal to the treatment martingale.
 Lemma 1 of @ryalenPotentialOutcomes then gives the desired target parameter.
-Note that this is slightly weaker than @rytgaardContinuoustimeTargetedMinimum2022, as they implicitly require that _all_ martingales are orthogonal due to their factorization of the likelihood.
+Note that this is weaker than the assumptions in @rytgaardContinuoustimeTargetedMinimum2022, as they implicitly require that _all_ martingales are orthogonal due to their factorization of the likelihood.
 This is because
 $cal(E) (X) cal(E) (Y) = cal(E) (X + Y)$ if and only if $[X, Y] = 0$.